cefore/cefore/Readme.md

 #### 2.1.1.
 Extract archive
-After downloading the Cefore archive, "cefore-x.x.x.zip", from [Cefore home page](https://cefore.net), extract it to any directory you want and go to the "cefore-x.x.x" directory.
+After downloading the Cefore archive, "cefore-x.x.x.zip", from [Cefore page](https://github.com/cefore/), extract it to any directory you want and go to the "cefore-x.x.x" directory.
 Replace "x.x.x" in the text with the version of the Cefore you want to install.

 `unzip cefore-x.x.x.zip`
 `cd cefore-x.x.x`